Best Forex Brokers in Malaysia 2026

 The Securities Commission Malaysia does not specify hard leverage caps in its CFD provider guidelines.
 The LFSA mandates a maximum of 1:100 for retail traders across all contracts for difference.
 This is more generous than the 1:30 cap that ASIC-regulated brokers impose on major forex pairs, or the 1:25 cap enforced in Japan.

 Brokers regulated in Belize or Vanuatu sometimes offer leverage as high as 1:1000 to retail clients.
-While that headline number looks attractive, a single 0.1% adverse price move wipes the entire margin on a 1000:1 position.
-The leverage cap a broker advertises and the leverage any sensible trader should use are very different numbers.
+While that advertised leverage may appear appealing, a single 0.1% adverse price move wipes the entire margin on a 1000:1 position.
+Although some brokers advertise very high leverage, many experienced traders use substantially lower leverage to manage risk more effectively.

 Brokers with the Tightest Spreads for Malaysian Traders